The AUC’s electronic filing tool used to manage, search and upload application documents

 At any time of the year, not just the winter season, a family member or a friend can also make payments to settle an account and facilitate reconnection.

-The AUC consulted with utility companies, social agencies and Alberta’s privacy commissioner in 2011 to improve the disconnection and reconnection practices for utility services in Alberta.
-These efforts resulted in the Winter Utility Reconnection Program, which was initiated by the AUC to protect vulnerable utility customers during Alberta’s cold weather months (generally November to March).
-The program involves connecting people going through tough financial circumstances with the appropriate support agencies for assistance in keeping their lights on and homes warm.
+Each year the AUC initiates the Winter Utility Reconnection Program to protect vulnerable utility customers during Alberta’s cold weather months (generally November to March).
+The program involves connecting people who may be going through challenging financial circumstances with the appropriate support agencies for assistance in keeping their lights on and homes warm.
+The program has been in place to improve the disconnection and reconnection practices for utility services in Alberta since 2011.